aclysma/rafx/README.md

    * Flexible sorting mechanism for interleaving and batching write commands from multiple rendering features
  * `rafx-visibility` - Placeholder visibility system.
 Doesn't do anything yet (returns all things visible all the time).
 See the GDC talk for more info on how this will work.
- * `rafx-resources` - Resource management for images, buffers, descriptor sets, etc.
+ * `rafx-framework` - Resource management for images, buffers, descriptor sets, etc.
    * Most things are hashed and reference counted
    * Provides a render graph
-   * Nearly all vulkan assets are data-driven from serializable and hashable structures rather than hard-coded.
+   * Nearly all assets are data-driven from serializable and hashable structures rather than hard-coded.
    * Buffers and images are asynchronously uploaded on dedicated transfer queue when available
+   * Multi-pass material abstraction with bindable parameters
  * `rafx-assets` - An asset loading and management system.
    * Assets can hot reload from files (but see [#14](rafx/issues/14))
-   * Because atelier-assets pre-processes and stores cached assets as they change, custom processing/packing can be implemented while maintaining extremely fast load times.
+   * Because distill pre-processes and stores cached assets as they change, custom processing/packing can be implemented while maintaining extremely fast load times.
 For example, texture compression could be implemented as an import step.
    * Separate multi-thread friendly path for creating assets at runtime
-   * Multi-pass material abstraction with bindable parameters

-## Roadmap

- * Better shadows
- * More rendering techniques like SSAO
- * Support for more rendering backends (mainly metal and dx12)

-The demo shows a basic rendering pipeline with a GLTF importer, PBR, bloom, imgui, debug draw, sprites, and dynamic light/shadows.
-It also demonstrates how to pipeline rendering on a separate thread from simulation.

 ## License